OpenShift provides a web console that allows you to perform various tasks via a web browser.

 Click "Container Image", to add an existing image from the container registry

-In the dialog box under the default radio button, "Image name from external registry", enter "quay.io/openshifthomeroom/workshop-terminal", then click the magnifying glass to the far right to search for the image.
+In the dialog box under the default radio button, "Image name from external registry", enter "quay.io/openshifthomeroom/workshop-terminal", the image should be "Validated" when found.

 Observe default values that are populated in the search results